-You perceive everything more passionately, more genuinely and more ardently as compared to others.
-These make these experiences more memorable, closer to your heart and gives life the meaning other people might be missing out on.
+You perceive everything more passionately, more genuinely, and more ardently as compared to others.
+These make these experiences more memorable, closer to your heart, and give life the meaning other people might be missing out on.

 3. Being emotional helps you keep in touch with your empathetic nature.

-We often fail to put ourselves in other people’s shoes ad look from their level.
-A handful of our misunderstandings, interpersonal conflicts and arguments come from this very fact.
+We often fail to put ourselves in other people’s shoe ad look from their level.
+A handful of our misunderstandings, interpersonal conflicts, and arguments come from this very fact.
 To be able to consider the perceptions of other people is a huge capacity.
 We call it empathy.

 Empathy begins with understanding life from another person’s perspective.
 Nobody has an objective experience of reality.
 It’s all through our own individual prisms. – Sterling K. Brown